-A HMO generally covers houses divided into bedsitting rooms with shared facilities and shared houses and flats that accommodate more than one household.
+A HMO generally covers houses divided into bedsitting rooms with shared facilities or shared houses and flats.
+They accommodate more than one household.
 If you live in an HMO, your landlord has extra legal responsibilities on fire and general safety, water supply and drainage, gas and electricity, waste disposal, and general upkeep of the HMO.
 Some HMOs also need a license.

 What if my landlord didn't do repair work?